 - There are more than 200 courtyards throughout the city.
 Even though, this experience will surely be ‘hit-and-miss,’ don’t be scared to explore.
 If you are lucky enough, you will have some spectacular discoveries.

-- The city is small; however, Vilnius being the capital of Lithuania, it has all important features of any other capital city with an added bonus of safety, elegance, and quirkiness.
+- The city is small; however, Vilnius being the capital of Lithuania, has all important features of any other capital city with an added bonus of safety, elegance, and quirkiness.